Key Takeaways

 AI governance frameworks are structured guidelines, policies, and processes designed to ensure the ethical, responsible, and compliant development and deployment of AI systems, including large language models (LLMs).
-These frameworks help organizations mitigate risks associated with AI, such as bias, misinformation, security vulnerabilities, and regulatory non-compliance.
-They provide a structured approach to aligning AI development with ethical principles, legal requirements, and business objectives, ensuring that AI technologies are transparent, accountable, and fair.
+These frameworks help organizations mitigate risks such as bias, misinformation, security vulnerabilities, and regulatory non-compliance, while aligning AI initiatives with business objectives.

 AI governance frameworks work by establishing rules, policies, and best practices across the AI lifecycle, from development to deployment and monitoring.
 They typically include the following key components: